mlco2/codecarbon/docs/edit/methodology.rst

 Carbon Intensity
 ----------------
-Carbon Intensity of the consumed electricity is calculated as a weighted average of the emissions from different energy sources that are used to generate electricity, including fossil fuels and renewables.
+Carbon Intensity of the consumed electricity is calculated as a weighted average of the emissions from the different energy sources that are used to generate electricity, including fossil fuels and renewables.
 In this toolkit, the fossil fuels coal, petroleum, and natural gas are associated with specific carbon intensities: a known amount of carbon dioxide is emitted for each kilowatt-hour of electricity generated.
 Renewable or low-carbon fuels include solar power, hydroelectricity, biomass, geothermal, and more.
 The nearby energy grid contains a mixture of fossil fuels and low-carbon energy sources, called the Energy Mix.
 Based on the mix of energy sources in the local grid, this package calculates the Carbon Intensity of the electricity consumed.

 .. image:: ./images/grid_energy_mix.png